NusratBagwan/SQL-project-/README.md

-# SQL-project-
+# SQL-project-pizaa sales analysis
 The Pizza Sales Project is a data analysis and visualization project aimed at analyzing and visualizing sales data from a fictional pizza restaurant chain.
+# Tools:
+MySQL Workbench

 # SQL Query File used in project
  https://drive.google.com/file/d/1k9OBLfmGyPu7HweniruVzajc75EnelFk/view?usp=drivesdk

  # Screenshots of Output: